 Just over a dozen years after the idea was first proposed, the work on Galileo culminated in the launch of GIOVE-A (Galileo In Orbit Validation Experiment-A) on December 28, 2005.
 The name GIOVE, Italian for Jupiter, was a tribute to Galileo Galilei, discoverer of Jupiter’s moons.
 The first follow-on satellite GIOVE-B was launched in 2008.
-It was more like the satellites that will eventually comprise the Galileo constellation than was GIOVE-A. One of the motivations for launching GIOVE-A and GIOVE-B was to allow European government authorities to register its Galileo frequencies with international regulators at the International Telecommunications Union.
+It was more like the satellites that will eventually comprise the Galileo constellation than was GIOVE-A. One of the motivations for launching GIOVE-A and GIOVE-B was to allow European government authorities to register their Galileo frequencies with international regulators at the International Telecommunications Union.
 Registration is necessary to prevent the frequency registration from expiring.
 They did their job and bought time for Europe to build additional satellites without facing a confiscation of its frequency reservations.
 The experimental satellites also facilitated investigation of the transmitted Galileo signals and provided measurements of the radiation environment.
 GIOVE-B also demonstrated the utilization of a hydrogen maser frequency standard.
 Both satellites did their job and were retired in 2012.